conorbmurphy/galvanizereference/README.md

 * `DISTINCT`
 * `SUM`

-Other:

-* `GROUP BY`: subsets by this value
-* `ORDER BY [value] DESC`: orders result
-* `HAVING`:
-* `CASE WHEN gender = 'F' THEN 'female' ELSE 'male' END AS gender_r`: this is SQL's if/else construction.
-This is good for dealing with null values

 Joins are used to query across multiple tables using foreign keys.  **Every join has two segments: the tables to join and the columns to match.**  There are three types of joins that should be imagined as a venn diagram:

 1. `INNER JOIN:` joins based on rows that appear in both tables.
-This is the default for saying simply JOIN and would bee the center portion of the venn diagram.
+This is the default for saying simply JOIN and would be the center portion of the venn diagram.
-** SELECT * FROM TableA INNER JOIN TableB ON TableA.name = TableB.name
+ * SELECT * FROM TableA INNER JOIN TableB ON TableA.name = TableB.name;
-** SELECT c.id, v.created at FROM customers as c, visits as v WEHRE c.id = v.customer_id # joins w/o specifying it's a join
+ * SELECT c.id, v.created at FROM customers as c, visits as v WEHRE c.id = v.customer_id; # joins w/o specifying it's a join
 2. `LEFT OUTER JOIN:` joins based on all rows on the left table even if there are no values on the right table.
 A right join is possible too, but is only the inverse of a left join.
-This would bee the left two sections of a venn diagram.
+This would be the left two sections of a venn diagram.
 3. `FULL OUTER JOIN:` joins all rows from both tables even if there are some in either the left or right tables that don't match.
 This would be all three sections of a venn diagram.

 While data scientists are mostly accessing data, it's also useful to know how to create tables.